Best Things to do in Bern, Switzerland

 TIP: As probably everyone knows, Switzerland is sooooo expensive, and so I put all my favorite saving money tips in Switzerland in one post.

-Best Things to Do and See in Bern
+Great Things to Do in Bern and Best Places to Visit

 One of the first things I do when I travel is to find great spots which offer the best views over a city/place.
 Bern has quite some places that give you stunning views and here are my favorite places for the best views over Bern.